No-Big-Deal Homemade Chicken Stock

 About Bone Broth

 Of late, something called "bone broth" has become popular in certain circles with anecdotal evidence of "better skin" and "more energy".
-The product people have gotten on board, selling us a new water product called "bone broth".
+The product marketing people have gotten on board, selling us a new water product called "bone broth".

 But bone broth is no more than chicken stock cooked and cooked and cooked and cooked until the bones themselves break down into crumbly bits.
 The liquid is strained for drinking rather than cooking.
 It's akin to a daily cup of tea versus a flavorful contribution to soups and stews.